Hozwe/Nelly/README.md

 *   ❔  **Help**: `help`,
 *   🚓  **Moderation**: `ban`, `clear`, `kick`, `lock`, `slowmode`,`Unlock`,

-Nelly also comes packed with a variety of features, such as:

-* **Extensive Logging** for 1 events.

 ## License
 Released under the [Apache License 2.0] (https://github.com/Hozwe/Nelly/blob/main/LICENSE)license.